Trade-offs and Guarantees of Adversarial Representation Learning for Information Obfuscation: Experiments

-Note that in practice due to the non-convexity nature of optimizing deep neural nets, we cannot guarantee to find the global optimal conditional entropy $H^*$.
-Hence in order to compute the privacy guarantee given by our lower bound in Theorem~\ref{thm:lower}, we use the cross-entropy loss of the optimal adversary found by our algorithm on inferring the sensitive attribute $A$.
-Furthermore, since our analysis only applies to representation learning based approaches, we do not have a privacy guarantee for DP-related methods in our context.
+Note that in practice due to the non-convex nature of optimizing deep neural nets, we cannot guarantee to find the global optimal conditional entropy $H^*$.
+Hence in order to compute the formal guarantee given by our lower bound in Theorem~\ref{thm:lower}, we use the cross-entropy loss of the optimal adversary found by our algorithm on inferring the sensitive attribute $A$.
+Furthermore, since our analysis only applies to representation learning based approaches, we do not have similar guarantee for DP-related methods in our context.
+We visualize the performances of the aforementioned algorithms on attribute obfuscation and accuracy maximization in Figure~\ref{fig:formal-guarantee} and Figure~\ref{fig:utility}, respectively.